Not satisfied with the kit lens that came with your APS-sensor DSLR or interchangeable-lens compact digital camera? It may be time to upgrade!

 Admittedly, you can buy software from Adorama, such as DxO Optics Pro, which has a module for almost every lens currently available.
 Apply Optics Pro to the images you shot with your $100 kit lens, and the images will look better.
 Fringing and linear distortion can be eliminated completely, but at a cost.
 When applying linear distortion, a sliver of your original image will be sacrificed.
 And you can't replicate the better contrast and bokeh of a high-quality lens in software without a lot of extra steps.

-However: If you’re thinking Optics Pro is a fine fix in post-processing, think about this: Would you rather spend your time sitting in front of a computer doing repetitive tasks applying software actions to your images to make up for your lens’s optical faults, or would you rather spend your time taking pictures?
+However while Optics Pro is a fine fix in post-processing, would you rather spend your time sitting in front of a computer doing repetitive tasks applying software actions to your images to make up for your lens’s optical faults, or would you rather spend your time taking pictures?
 I’d rather be exploring the world with my camera.

 Three Case Studies, Thanks to DxOMark